Eamonn Meaney Counselling & Psychotherapy

 Anorexia Nervosa

-Continuous and concerted actions to reach and maintain a weight lower than average for weight, age, sex, and height by restricting food or calories, over-exercising, or inducing vomiting are behaviours symptomatic of anorexia nervosa (HSE 2012).
-Approximately 1 in 250 women and 1 in 2000 men will develop anorexia typically around the age of 16 to 17 (HSE, 2015).
+This is characterised by continuous and concerted actions to reach and maintain a weight lower than average for weight, age, sex, and height by restricting food or calories, over-exercising, or inducing vomiting (HSE 2025).

 Bulimia Nervosa

-Bulimia nervosa constitutes repeated episodes of binge eating but then purging through one or a combination of induced vomiting, excessive exercise, or misuse of laxatives, with detection difficult due to body weight often remaining within normal ranges.
-Bulimia is five times more common than anorexia with 90% of those with this condition being females from the ages of 18 to 19 (HSE, 2015).
+Bulimia nervosa constitutes repeated episodes of binge eating and subsequent purging through one or a combination of induced vomiting, excessive exercise, or misuse of laxatives, with detection difficult due to body weight often remaining within normal ranges.
+Bulimia is more commonplace than anorexia, with high vulnerability for females aged 18-19 years old (HSE, 2023).

 Binge Eating Disorders